Molly Fish Care: Expert Guide & Tank Set Up For Beginners

 Mollies are an active, top dwelling fish.
 So they need lots of open swimming areas.

 But, they also enjoy densely planted areas and maybe some rocks or decor that provides a few hiding areas.
-Sometimes you just need a little privacy from your family, right?
+A mixture of aquarium rocks, driftwood, and plants always looks appealing with molly fish.

 Tank Mates